We all played with them as kids… maybe we still do as adults.

 Treat Content as a Business Asset

 Traditional tools lock content into set formats, making it difficult to reuse without a lot of manual effort.
-One the reasons The Building Block Method is so effective, is because it hinges on separating content from presentation — the content is created independently and the formatting is applied later as each deliverable is published.
+One the reasons The Building Block Method is so effective, is because it hinges on separating content from presentation layer — the content is created independently and the formatting is applied later as each deliverable is published.

 Time and again, we have found that content authors typically spend more than half of their time on formatting, styling and layout.
 By creating reusable content blocks independent of formatting, organizations can quickly pivot and create or redeploy content in new deliverables to respond to changes or serve additional audiences.